kunalkushwaha/docker-workshop-book/Chapter1/docker-commands.md

     ```

     As you can see our container named "test" is running with status "Up".<br>
-    One more thing you will observe, ``container id`` shown is output have only 12 hex digits, which is first 12 digits of 64 digit hex number.<br>
+    One more thing you will observe, ``container id`` shown is output have only 12 digit hex  , which is first 12 digits of 64 digit hex string.<br>
     Normally that is sufficient to identify container on single host.

     __Connecting to a running container__<br>